deluvas/rhymebin/README.md

 # README

-Autocomplete for writing lyrics that rhyme.
+Autocomplete featured editor for writing rhymes.

 Weekend project from a long time ago that I decided to save.